 By the way … “Galileo!”

-Joseph comicinthestrip 25 days ago
+Joseph comicinthestrip about 2 months ago

 FUN FACT: As of the time this comment is being typed, this strip recently turned five years old.
 It was originally published on October 13th, 2019.
 Incidentally, the original publishing date was four days off from the two-year anniversary of the release of Phoebe and Her Unicorn in The Magic Storm, the sixth book in the series, which was published on October 17th, 2017.